 They developed a 16-point observational checklist called the Autism Observational Scale designed to map the development of infants as young as 6 months.

-Specific markers include making infrequent eye contact, not smiling in response to smiles from others, and, in older children, exhibiting
+Specific markers include making infrequent eye contact, not smiling in response to smiles from others, and, in older children, exhibiting delayed language skills.

 Even as early as 6 months of age, the researchers found that certain behaviors tended to distinguish siblings later diagnosed with autism from siblings who developed normally.
 These behaviors included passivity and a decreased activity level at 6 months of age, followed by extreme irritability, a tendency to fixate on objects, reduced social interaction, and lack of facial expression.